fiddleHeads/spatial-reference/content/CRS.md

 So, what's the problem?

 We live on a 3-diminesional earth that is neither perfectly round nor perfectly spherical.
-The shape of the earth can more accurately be described as an ellipsoid.
+The shape of the earth is modeled using an ellipsoid, whereas a geoid more accurately accounts for the irregularity of the earth's surface.

 So we need a coordinate system that adapts to the Earth's shape.